Creating multiple report sheets from a single template

 TABLE OF CONTENTS

-Important: This Velixo feature only works with reports which contain one worksheet.
-It cannot distribute multiple worksheets and it may fail if your workbook contains other worksheets with Velixo functions.
-Excel may take too long to recalculate those sheets and disrupt the Distribution process.
+Important: This Velixo feature only works with reports which contain a single worksheet.
+It cannot distribute multiple worksheets and it may fail if your workbook contains other worksheets with Velixo functions (because Excel may take too long to recalculate those sheets and disrupt the Distribution process).

 Therefore, we strongly advise that you not use other sheets with Velixo functions in your workbook.